Cryogenic nano-imaging of second-order moir\'e superlattices

-\textbf{Outlook} To conclude, we have realized and observed a second-order superlattice formed by the alignment of MATBG to one of the adjacent hBN substrates.
-These observations, corroborated by our theoretical model, demonstrate a wide tuneability of the SOSL structures.
+To conclude, we have realized and observed a second-order superlattice formed by the alignment of MATBG to one of the adjacent hBN substrates.
+These observations, corroborated by our theoretical model, show an utmost tuneability of the SOSL structures.
 In combination with controlled ways \cite{Ribeiro-Palau2018, inbar2022quantum} to tune $\theta_{\rm hBN}$, $\theta_{\rm TBG}$ or strain $\epsilon$, it will open the pathway to explore optoelectronic properties of a variety of different SOSL structures including triangular, square and 1D lattices.
-In particular, the latter holds a promise to explore Luttinger liquid states with a tuneable crystalline quality 1D channels\cite{wang2022one}.
+In particular, the latter holds a promise to explore Luttinger liquid states with a tuneable crystalline quality 1D channels\cite{wang2022one, sinner2023strain}.
 The alignment of MATBG and hBN has been found to promote the emergence of unique quantum states displaying the quantum anomalous Hall effect\cite{tschirhart2020}.
 Our study sheds a new light on the mesoscale precursors of such alignment.
+Serving as a magnifying glass to reveal real-space strain fields, SOSLs open a pathway to realize quality control in MATBG devices and thus lead to a more consistent fabrication process of moiré samples\cite{lau2022reproducibility}.
 Some open questions, however, remain.
 For example, what exact mechanism drives the photovoltage in the SOSLs and what is at the cause of the required non-linear effect playing a significant role in the photovoltage generation?
+As explored in Supplementary Note~XII, the photothermoelectric (PTE) effect and the second-order photoresponse are the two main candidates that could generate the observed photoresponse.
+While the PTE is typically present in graphene-based devices and resembles key signatures of our observations such as the doping- and temperature dependence, the second-order photoresponse has also been demonstrated to produce a strong infrared photoresponse because of the non-zero Berry curvature native to MATBG's electronic flat bands \cite{ma2022intelligent}.
 Further experiments are needed to reveal a mesoscopic picture of inversion symmetry breaking in moiré materials due to alignment with hBN and the role of strain profiles.